Board of Directors

 Marvin Liebman

 Marvin Liebman was born and raised in the Williamsburg section of Brooklyn, NY.
-After graduating from high school, Marvin attended, and received a Bachelor’s, Business Administration (BBA) degree from, the Bernard M. Baruch School of Business and Public Administration of the City College of the University of the City of New York.
-While working at a public accounting firm in New York, he took the several requisite exams and became a Certified Public Accountant licensed in the State of New York.
+Marvin attended and received a Bachelor of Business Administration (BBA) degree from the Bernard M. Baruch School of Business and Public Administration of the City College of the University of the City of New York and became a Certified Public Accountant in the State of New York.

-After his active-duty period in the Army Reserves, Marvin joined an international CPA firm and developed a specialization as an auditor and eventually was elected to partnership with a further specialization in clients seeking to “go public” and clients already with publicly traded securities.
-When Marvin’s firm expanded into California, he was selected to transfer to Los Angeles and head the auditing department of the newly established office in Century City.
-He then took the CPA exam in California s became certified in California.
+After college, while serving 6 years in the Army Reserves, Marvin joined an international CPA firm and developed a specialization as an auditor and eventually was elected to partnership with a further specialization serving publicly held client companies.
+He subsequently transferred to the Los Angeles office in Century City and became certified in California.

 Steve Woloshin

 Steve is a founding performing member of the LA Winds and was the 1st president of the group that ultimately evolved into the current Board of Directors.
-His experiences as a performer include live and televised concerts in Southern California, throughout the US, and in Europe, In addition, Steve has served as Assistant Conductor, Tour Manager, and Operations Leader for the Winds.
-Today, Steve is Chair of the Operations Committee and is responsible for the execution of band activities including revenue & sales plans, concert and event planning, social media relations, and venue/vendor management.
+His experiences as a performer include live and televised concerts in Southern California, throughout the US, and in Europe.
+In addition, Steve has served as Assistant Conductor, Tour Manager, and Operations Leader for the Winds.
+Today, Steve serves on several Board Committees including Bylaws, Strategic Planning, and Archives.

-Professional Background: Steve has over 30 years’ experience in merchant payment systems, including mobile, retail, and online payments and commerce.
+Professional Background: Steve has over 40 years’ experience in merchant payment systems, including mobile, retail, and online payments and commerce.
 He has expertise in mobile payments, digital wallets, credit/debit cards, merchant operations, payment technologies, product management, and business development.
 He brings a passion for and a deep knowledge of great customer experiences and delivering the highest value to merchants and partners in everything he does.
-At PayPal, Steve has built and led many highly effective teams delivering merchant, partner and developer integration support.
-He has deep partnerships with stakeholders across all parts of the organization from Business Development, Sales and Account Management, to Product Management, Technology and Risk & Compliance.

 Steve is the primary or co-inventor on three patent applications in payments. https://www.linkedin.com/in/stevewoloshin/